temporalio/documentation/docs/tctl.md

 ./tctl workflow start --tq hello-world --wt WorkflowWith3Args --et 60 -i '"your_input_string"' -i 'null' -i '{"Name":"my-string", "Age":12345}'
 ```

-The workflow `start` command is similar to the `run` command, but immediately returns the workflow_id and
+The Workflow `start` command is similar to the `run` command, but immediately returns the workflow_id and
-run_id after starting the workflow.
-Use the `show` command to view the workflow's history/progress.
+run_id after starting the Workflow.
+Use the `show` command to view the Workflow's history/progress.

-##### Reuse the same workflow id when starting/running a workflow
+##### Reuse the same Workflow Id when starting/running a Workflow

-Use option `--workflowidreusepolicy` or `--wrp` to configure the workflow id reuse policy.
+Use option `--workflowidreusepolicy` or `--wrp` to configure the Workflow id reuse policy.
-**Option 0 AllowDuplicateFailedOnly:** Allow starting a workflow execution using the same workflow Id when a workflow with the same workflow Id is not already running and the last execution close state is one of _[terminated, cancelled, timedout, failed]_.
+**Option 0 AllowDuplicateFailedOnly:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running and the last execution close state is one of _[terminated, cancelled, timedout, failed]_.
-**Option 1 AllowDuplicate:** Allow starting a workflow execution using the same workflow Id when a workflow with the same workflow Id is not already running.
+**Option 1 AllowDuplicate:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running.
-**Option 2 RejectDuplicate:** Do not allow starting a workflow execution using the same workflow Id as a previous workflow.
+**Option 2 RejectDuplicate:** Do not allow starting a Workflow execution using the same Workflow Id as a previous Workflow.

 ```
-# use AllowDuplicateFailedOnly option to start a workflow
+# use AllowDuplicateFailedOnly option to start a Workflow
 ./tctl workflow start --tq hello-world --wt Workflow --et 60 -i '"temporal"' --wid "<duplicated workflow id>" --wrp AllowDuplicateFailedOnly

 # use AllowDuplicate option to run a workflow